Victorian-era cosmetics

-Victorian-era cosmetics refers to cosmetic products used during the Victorian age.
-Victorian cosmetics were often toxic or otherwise damaging.
-Commonly used products included ingredients such as lead, mercury, arsenic, and ammonia.
+Victorian-era cosmetics were cosmetic products used during the Victorian age.
+Victorian cosmetics sometimes used toxic ingredients such as lead, mercury, arsenic, and ammonia.

 Many cosmetic products were aimed at achieving as pale a complexion as possible, as this would indicate a woman did not have to work outside, and was thus of high status.
 The two main styles were "natural", which conveyed that a woman was of good morals, and "painted", which was seen as somewhat provocative.

+Since commercially available cosmetics were not yet commonplace, women would often make their own products at home.

 Skin

 The use of excessive makeup in the Victorian age was viewed as promiscuous and would only be seen on performers or prostitutes.
 A pure, natural face, free from blemishes, freckles, or marks was considered beautiful.
 However, that didn't mean women did not secretly concoct their own remedies and cosmetics to enhance features and hide imperfections.
 Societal women did not want it known that they wore cosmetics so their beauty rituals were not publicized or discussed.
 One of the most important features to a woman in the Victorian Era was to have the most translucent, pale complexion possible.
 A fair and healthy complexion distinguished a woman's social status.
 A lady of a higher social standing would use accessories like gloves and umbrellas to help protect her from the environment.
 Cold cream - consisting of water, oil, emulsifier, and thickening agent - became a staple in the beauty rituals of Victorian women.
 It was believed that cold cream is beneficial for cleansing the skin and providing a moisturizing effect, and so the cream was essential to Victorian women who wanted to maintain very soft, delicate skin.

-It was one of the only products in the Victorian era that was fairly safe to use and not looked down upon.
-The invention of cold cream goes back to antiquity.
+Common skincare ingredients included rose water, glycerin and cucumber.
+These would be used to moisturize and improve the complexion.

 Women who employed the "painted" look used white paints and enamels on their faces and arms.
 This would mean avoiding exaggerated facial expressions, because the substances would crack.
 These substances were also corrosive to the skin because they contained lead, mercury, and arsenic so women would have to keep applying them to cover the damage.